moll-dev/moll.dev/content/projects/reaction-diffusion-julia.md

 Benchmarking world size 512  ...
 75.254 ms  (3700 allocations: 107.81 KiB)
 Benchmarking world size 1024 ...
 223.983 ms (3700 allocations: 107.81 KiB)
 ```

-# Future Work

-I'll leave it here for now, I hope you enjoyed reading my work and maybe learned something along the way.

-I'm planning on revisiting this in the future, so stay tuned for more.